erick-otenyo/wagtail-mautic-integration/README.md

 ```
 The rendered page should now include a form with matching fields as setup on your Mautic form.

-Submitting will send the form data to Mautic and show the thank message that was set
+Submitting will send the form data to Mautic and show the thank you message that was set

-You may want to override the default provided `form_thank_you_landing.html` template at `wagtailmautic/form_thank_you_landing.html`
+You may want to override the default provided `form_thank_you_landing.html` template at `wagtailmautic/templates/form_thank_you_landing.html`

 - First, create a templates directory in your project's root directory if it does not exist already.